 Working With Clients

 Behind the statistics documenting our effectiveness are thousands of lives transformed.
-Our permanent housing and supportive services programs improve the lives of adults and children who are homeless throughout Alameda, Santa Clara, Santa Cruz, and San Mateo counties.
+Our permanent housing and supportive services programs improve the lives of adults and children who are homeless throughout Alameda, Santa Clara, Santa Cruz, San Mateo, and Napa counties.

 What participants in our programs say about us:

 Once I met staff from Abode Services’ HOPE Crisis Outreach Team, things started to turn around.
 The outreach team always found me, no matter where I was.
 If they said they were coming, they were always there. - R.

 [Abode Services was] my second chance…it helped crack the door open. - C.

 This program is helping me with the steps I need to progress in society and get back to work . . .
 It’s very exciting, my very first place! - A.